siinwook/DINO-Style-Self-Supervised-Learning-from-Scratch/results/README.md

 ### Interpretation

-- Multi-crop encourages model to learn 'local to global' correspondences and it leads to retain more generalized visual features.
+- Multi-crop encourages model to learn 'local to global' correspondences and it leads to retain slightly more generalized visual features.

 ---

 ### Training conditions

 **Pretraining**

+Conditions of linear head and fine tune are same with pretraining if not mentioned.

 | Conditions | Pretraining |
 |---|---|